dsc-courses/bpd-reference/docs/statistical-inference/bootstrapping.md

 ## Concept

 :::tip Key Idea
-We use a bootstrapping to estimate the distribution of the sample statistic to see how different our sample statistic could have been.
+We use a bootstrapping to estimate the distribution of the sample statistic to see how different our it could have been.
 We use confidence intervals to define a range that captures most of the bootstrapped distribution of the sample statistic.
 :::

 :::info Terminology
 **Bootstrapping**: Bootstrapping is a type of hypothesis test that involves resampling from a single sample to estimate the distribution of the sample statistic.
-It answers the question how different the sample statistic could have been if given a different sample.
+It answers the question of how different the sample statistic could have been if given a different sample.
 To conduct bootstrapping:

 1. Resample from the original sample with replacement.
-2. Calculate the sample statistic on the bootstrap resample.
+2. Calculate the sample statistic on the bootstrapped resample.
 3. Save the results into an array.
-4. Repeat steps 1 and 2 to generate an empirical distribution of the test statistic.
+4. Repeat steps 1 through 3 to generate an empirical distribution of the test statistic.
-5. Calculate the confidence interest and see if the observed statistic lies in the confidence interval.
+5. Calculate the confidence interval and see if the observed statistic lies in it.
 If the observed statistic is not in our confidence interval, we have evidence to reject the null.